SimCo92/diggerpy/README.md

-# DiscogsAPI
+# Diggerpy

-This is a simple DiscogsAPI client wrapped into a Python package.
+This is a simple Discogs client wrapped into a Python package.

 Reference: https://www.discogs.com/developers